-Now, today’s city officials are thinking of tapping into the UAS industry — Unmanned Aerial System — by creating an airport specific for drones, he said.
+Now, today’s city officials are thinking of tapping into the unmanned aerial system industry by creating an airport specific for drones.

 “We thought ‘well if Orville and Wilbur Wright only had one airport, where could they have gone?’”
-Bowron said during an interview at the airport on Thursday.
-“In order for this to grow they need to have additional airports similar to what they’ve done in Grand Sky all throughout the country.”
+Bowron said Thursday.
+“In order for this to grow they need to have additional airports similar to what they’ve done in Grand Sky and all throughout the country.”

-“Some of the feasibility identifies a few sectors that we should work on and that’s large UAS,” Sobriealski said during an interview at his office on Thursday.
+“Some of the feasibility (study) identifies a few sectors that we should work on and that’s large UAS,” Sobriealski said Thursday.
 “So not going to Walmart and buying the drone off the shelf.
 Not that kind of stuff.”

-Bowron added that one aspect of the industry that they’d like to lure to Battle Creek is the urban air mobility sector, which focuses on transporting people a short distance to a nearby location.
+Bowron added that one aspect of the industry that they’d like to lure to Battle Creek is the urban air mobility sector, which focuses on using drones to transport people a short distance to a nearby location.

-He said Joby Aviation in California is looking into this and ‘their goal is to save a billion people an hour a day in their commutes' in the most congested cities in America.
+He said Joby Aviation in California is looking into this and "their goal is to save a billion people an hour a day in their commute" in the most congested cities in America.

 “So the Urban Air Mobility is another industry that’s really taking off,” Bowron said.
-“And so all of these industries need a place, almost like as a proving ground.
-They need a place to develop the commercial aspect of the technology to do research, testing and we feel like we have everything that they want.”
+“And so all of these industries need a place, almost like as proving ground.
+They need a place to develop the commercial aspect of the technology to do research and testing and we feel like we have everything that they want.”

 Sobieralski believes Battle Creek is in the perfect location for all UAS companies because it’s nestled between Chicago and Detroit, he said.

-And, more importantly, it could help the local economy he said.
+And, more importantly, if companies choose Battle Creek they could help boost the local economy he said.